Spaghetti & Mandolino - home page / Our magazine / Interview with Giovanna and Federica Mascheroni Stianti | Travel Italy

 “Absolutely yes!
 As I mentioned earlier, my father’s mentality was that of an industrialist: the grapes were ready for harvest, they had to be used and made profitable.
 Unlike a machine, Nature cannot be turned off.

-In the initial phase of production, the wine was not excellent, we sold it in bulk and then focused on the grapes.
-However, we immediately started to export our best bottles, to make them known and make them travel: this is what Federica, who is the sales manager of Volpaia and also has her own estate in Maremma, deals
+In the initial phase of production, the wine was not excellent; we sold it wholesale and then focused on the grapes.
+However, we immediately began to export our best bottles, to make them known and sell them: this is what Federica, who is the commercial manager of Volpaia and also has her own estate in Maremma, takes care of.

-“My brother also manages an estate in Pantelleria, apparently we can't choose a house that doesn't also have a vineyard!
-The starting point and reference point for all of us, however, has always remained Volpaia
+“My brother also manages an estate in Pantelleria; apparently, we cannot choose a home that does not also have a vineyard!
+The starting and reference point for all of us, however, has always remained Volpaia.”

-The conversation with Giovanna and Federica will continue in the second part of this episode of our podcast: bye bye and see you in the next episode!
+The conversation with Giovanna and Federica will continue in the second part of this episode of our podcast: cheers and see you next time!

 Stevie Kim - autoreStevie Kim